Car hire in A Coruña

 - Road conditions: Most roads in A Coruña are in good condition.

-- Car hire in A Coruña: The most common pick-up point for vehicles in A Coruña and A Coruña airport.
+- Car hire in A Coruña: The most common pick-up point for vehicles in A Coruña Railway Station and A Coruña airport.
 Please note that prices vary frequently.
 It is best to book a car 3 to 8 weeks in advance of your desired pick-up date - this will ensure you get the cheapest rental rate.
 Alternatively, it is also possible to find cheap last-minute car hire.
 Find the best deal on car hire in A Coruña!

 Driving in A Coruña

 A Coruña is a relatively small city, so you will probably spend about two days in the city before exploring other cities around A Coruña.
-One of the most famous is definitely Santiago de Compostela, which is about 74 km south of A Coruna.
+One of the most famous is Santiago de Compostela, which is about 74 km south of A Coruna.

 To drive a car in A Coruña, you must be 18 years old, have a valid driver's license, and show valid proof of insurance for the vehicle you are driving.
 In A Coruña, vehicles drive on the right-hand side of the road.
 The speed limit on the motorway is 120 km/h (75 mph).
 On normal roads the speed limit is 90 km/h (75 mph), on urban roads, it is 50 km/h (50 mph), and on all other through roads, there is a speed limit sign.

-It's good to know that Spain has strict drink-driving laws, allowing only 0.5 milligrams of alcohol per milliliter of blood - stricter than in the UK, where the limit is 0.8.
+It's good to know that Spain has strict drink-driving laws, allowing only 0.5 milligrams of alcohol per millilitre of blood - stricter than in the UK, where the limit is 0.8.
 Novice drivers are effectively banned from driving under the influence with a very low limit of 0.1 mg/l.
 Seatbelts front and rear are compulsory everywhere.

 - Age limits: The minimum age to drive a car in Spain is 18 years.
 However, most car rental companies require you to be at least 21 to rent a car and at least 25 years to avoid paying an additional young driver fee.